Octonionic Brownian Windings: Windings of Brownian motion on

-As we did in the previous section, the similar analogue holds for $(M,g)$ is the $8$-dimensional euclidean unit ball as the Riemannian homogeneous space.
+As we did in a previous section, a similar analogue holds for $(M,g)$ in the $8$-dimensional euclidean unit ball as the Riemannian homogeneous space.
 With the inhomogeneous coordinate \eqref{inhomo2}, once one writes $\triangle_{\mathbb{O}H^1}=\mathcal{L}+\triangle_{\mathbb{S}^{7}(r) }$, then those operators must be written as

 (for example, see \cite{FBGC20,BAL78,SH65}).